permutationlock/ztrait/README.md

 }
 ```

-## Constraining subtypes
+## Constraining sub-types

-Traits can require typese to declare subtypes
+Traits can require types to declare sub-types
 that are constrained traits.

 ```Zig